2019 Mozambican general election: Electoral system

-Candidates
+Presidential candidates

-On 16 January 2019, the main opposition party RENAMO held a congress at which Ossufo Momade was elected as the party's new leader and presidential candidate.
+On 16 January 2019 the main opposition party RENAMO held a congress at which Ossufo Momade was elected as the party's new leader and presidential candidate.
 Momade had been the party's interim president following the death of Afonso Dhlakama in May 2018 and was seen as a "unifying leader" that could bring the political and military sector of RENAMO closer.

 The ruling FRELIMO held its congress on 6 May, at which it confirmed its decision to support the re-election of President Filipe Nyussi for a second and final term.

 On 9 May and following a three-day congress, the Democratic Movement of Mozambique confirmed that its presidential candidate would be Daviz Simango, mayor of Beira since 2003.
 Simango was a presidential candidate in the two previous general elections.

 On 31 July the Constitutional Council approved four candidates; Nyussi, Momade, Simango and Mário Albino.
 Two candidates were disqualified; Hélder Mendoça and Alice Mabota.
 Mabota would have been the first woman to run for president, but failed to collect enough signatures.

 FRELIMO nominated Mércia Viriato Licá as one of their candidates.
 She was elected and became the youngest MP in the country's history.